How Far Ahead Do LLMs Plan? Uncovering the Latent Horizon in Chain-of-Thought Reasoning: Leveraging CoT Dynamics

 \subsection{CoT Uncertainty Estimation}

 For language models, general metrics such as perplexity or entropy are standard to estimate the inference confidence.
 A well-calibrated uncertainty metric should ideally assign high scores to correct outputs and lower scores to uncertain ones.
-In our studies, we target metrics that utilize internal signals within CoT trajectories, focusing on three general metrics: 1) \emph{perplexity}; 2) average token \emph{entropy}; 3) \emph{self-certainty}, a recently proposed metric using predicted distribution on vocabulary \cite{kang2025scalable}.
-The formal definitions of these metrics are provided in Appendix~\ref{app:utility}.
+In our studies, we target metrics that utilize internal signals within CoT trajectories, focusing on the three general uncertainty metrics described below.

+(i) \emph{Perplexity}, equivalent to the average Negative Log-Likelihood of the sequence (NLL) for uncertainty.
+For a sequence $X$ with $N$ tokens $\{x_1, x_2, .., x_N\}$, NLL is: